mminer/mminer.github.com/_posts/2020-01-07-flatbuffers.md

 *This is a summary of a talk I gave at the [React Vancouver](https://reactvancouver.com) meetup in September 2019.*

-[Streak](https://www.streak.com) (where I currently work) is a <abbr title="Customer Relationship Management">CRM</abbr> platform for Gmail, and as such deals with a lot of data.
+[Streak](https://www.streak.com) (where I work) is a <abbr title="Customer Relationship Management">CRM</abbr> platform for Gmail, and as such deals with a lot of data.
 Like, way more than I expected.
 All this data --- much of which gets loaded into the browser all at once --- leads to slow network requests, slow deserialization, and high memory usage.
 In other words, a crummy user experience.
 To make matters worse, the hardest hit are our most valuable customers with the largest datasets.

 ## FlatBuffers To The Rescue